 If to wear every day.
 We suggest staying with solid designs, stay away from very thin bands and delicate designs.

 On special occasions, go for it.
 The world is your oyster.

 How to correctly size a ring?

 - If you have a current ring, the same finger that the new ring will go on?
-It is very easy.
+It is straightforward.
 First of all, make sure you are happy with the fit of this particular ring.

-- How to know, if you are happy with the fit?
+- How to know if you are happy with the fit?
 Is it cool weather?
 Is your ring a snug fit?
 If so we would suggest going up a size.
 Is it warm weather?
 Is your ring cutting in?
 We suggest going up a size.
 Please do not wear a cutting circulation, If you can not remove, go to your local jeweller and get it cut off asap.

-- If you are pregnant, please do not size.
-As it will be inaccurate.
+- If you are pregnant, please do not size as it will be inaccurate.
 If you have current rings on, we strongly suggest keeping a close eye and removing any signs of swelling.
 As otherwise will cut circulation, and will need to be cut off.

 - Remember each hand is different in size.

 - The best time of day to measure for sizing is at around 6 pm.
 As like first thing in the morning, your hands are generally cool.
 The only exception to this rule is, have you been doing manual labour work, that you don’t normally do?
 Is there a heatwave happening?

 - We suggest doing your ring sizing approx 3 to 4 times on different days, if possible.
 This ensures you have sized correctly.